Yelp/yelp_kafka/docs/source/index.rst

 Tail a scribe log in the local datacenter using KafkaSimpleConsumer
 ```````````````````````````````````````````````````````````````````

 Yelp_kafka knows what is both the local scribe cluster and the prefix of the local scribe topic.
-You can use yelp_kafka.discovery and KafkaSimpleConsumer to read messages from it.
+You can use :py:mod:`yelp_kafka.discovery` and KafkaSimpleConsumer to read messages from it.

 Create a KafkaSimpleConsumer to tail from the local ranger log.